-The use of generative graph models for understanding knowledge-related data has already been widely studied (as shown for instance in survey [19]), but not for KGs.
-The seminal paper [7] introduced the Barabasi-Albert model, which is fundamental to the understanding of the Web or citation networks by proving that the distribution of degrees follows a power law.
-Similarly, [27] models the organization of syntax as a scale-free network.
-This generative model explains the structural similarities in syntax between different languages.
-[25] studied collaborative tagging using a generative model with a tripartite graph (users/tags/documents).
-Although the final distribution is not formally defined, the experiments also concluded that a stable structure emerges among tags, despite the diversity of contributors.
-All these studies clearly show the importance of graph generative models in understanding the structure of crowdsourced knowledge.
+This section reviews the main categories of existing approaches for generating graphs, and more specifically, knowledge graphs, highlighting both the similarities and differences with our approach, and clarifying what distinguishes our research from existing studies.
+Given the rise of deep learning in recent years, and the fact that the model we propose re-generates an artificial structure for knowledge graph (KG) relationships that mirrors real-world patterns, we reference in Section 2.1 various studies that use deep learning to model graph structures.
+In doing so, we emphasize the differences in objectives between those works and ours, addressing their limitations relative to our goals.
+Additionally, we examine in Section 2.2 heuristic methods for regenerating synthetic KGs, discussing their general limitations, particularly in the context of our specific objectives.
+More importantly, as the use of graph models for understanding knowledge-related data has already been widely studied (as shown for instance in survey [24]), but not for KGs, we introduce those modeling techniques.
+For example, in the seminal paper [8], Barabási and Albert devised a fundamental model (named Barabasi-Albert model) to better understand networks such as the Web, or citation networks, by proving that the distribution of degrees follows a power law.
+Similarly, Ferrer i Cancho and al. [26] model the organization of syntax as a scale-free network.
+This model explains the structural similarities in syntax between different languages.
+Also, Halpin and al. [31] studied collaborative tagging using a model with a tripartite graph (users/tags/documents).
+Although the final distribution was not formally defined, their experiments also concluded that a stable structure emerges among tags, despite the diversity of contributors.
+All these studies clearly show the importance of graph models in understanding the structure of crowdsourced knowledge.
 They are useful for predicting the evolution of knowledge structure and evaluating its stability.
-To the best of our knowledge, no work has proposed a similar approach for KGs.
-Even methods that generate synthetic graphs similar to real ones like deep learning methods and heuristic methods have strong limits.
-Table 1 provides a synthesis of the graph generative methods detailed below.
+Thus, Section 2.3 provides a detailed examination of this type of models.
+Unfortunately, as we will see in the following subsections, none of these existing approaches are suitable for our objectives or adequately address the research questions we have posed.
+We provide in Table 1 a synthesis that highlights this fact.